Creating a Simple Plugin

 show_plot,Show plot,Afficher la figure

-Server / backend
+Server-side logic / backend

-As we saw in the documentation for creating widgets, when we create a widget, we select the plugin to use as well as the concepts.
+As we saw in the documentation page for creating widgets, when we create a widget, we select the plugin to use as well as the concepts.

-• concept_id: the ID of the concept, either standard (found on Athena) or non-standard (in this case, greater than 2000000000 / 2B)
+• concept_id: the concept ID, either standard (to be found on Athena), or non-standard (in this case, greater than 2000000000 / 2B)

-• concept_name: the name of the concept
+• concept_name: the concept name

 • vocabulary_id: the name of the terminology corresponding to the concept